watercpp/water/water/xtr/readme.md

 Instead of using `xtr::create` it uses `xtr::expression` directly.
 It shows how to make the initial
 << operator that creates the `xtr::expression`.

-Instead of using `xtr::end_with_newline`, it uses `xtr::configuration` directly to make the exact same thing as `xtr::end_with_newline`.
+Instead of using `xtr::end_with_linebreak`, it uses `xtr::configuration` directly to make the exact same thing as `xtr::end_with_linebreak`.
 You can configure the number format and more, look at the `water/xtr/base.hpp` header.

     struct sout_type {};